 “rTMS is a novel and very promising treatment for depression and is safe and effective.
 It is particularly useful where other treatment approaches have not worked and has fewer adverse effects than other pharmacological or physical treatments.”

-- Dr Leon Rozewicz, Medical Director at Priory Wellbeing Centre Harley Street
+- Dr Leon Rozewicz, medical director at Priory Hospital North London

 “The delivery of rTMS can be tailored to fit with your busy life in London, getting you back quickly on the road to recovery quickly, with a treatment that is well tolerated and can be effective on its own or with other depression treatments.”

-- Dr Adrian Cree, Consultant Psychiatrist, Associate Medical Director, Priory
+- Dr Adrian Cree, consultant psychiatrist, executive medical director, Priory